 Ms. Annacker joined the firm in 1998, became counsel in 2005, and became a partner in 2009.
 From 1998 to 2001, she was resident in the Brussels office, and from 2001 to 2004 in the New York office.
 Ms. Annacker received a Ph.D. degree, summa cum laude

-Ms. Annacker is a member of the Bars in Austria and Paris, and a member of the International Law Association and the German Society of International Law.
-Her native language is German; she is fluent in English and proficient in French.
+Ms. Annacker is a member the Bar in Paris, and a member of the International Law Association, American Society of International Law, European Society of International Law and German Society of International Law.